towersvault/shinpokered/README.md

 #Quick Keys / Options / Menu-Related
-- Press SELECT on the option screen to change the audio type
+- Press SELECT on the option menu to go to the extra options menu where many new options can be toggled!
 - Added built-in gamma shader for backlit LCD screens (press SELECT at the copyright screen)
   - Gamma shader defaults ON if the destination code in the rom header is set to 00 (JP)
   - Pressing SELECT at the copyright info now switches the shader from its default state
+  - It can also be toggled in the extra menu under "Y SHADER" so you don't have to reset the game to change it
   - The default state of the gamma shader can be changed with any gameboy rom header editor
   - Alternately, remove the 'j' in 'cjsv' in the Makefile to compile with a JP destination code
 - Added an option to make the overworld run in 60fps
-  - Place the cursor over CANCEL in the options screen and toggle by pressing left or right
+  - Press SELECT on the opion menu to go to the extra menu, and there you can toggle 30 or 60 under "FPS"
   - This feature is more of a proof-of-concept and is still kinda rusty
   - Takes advantage of double-speed CPU mode when played as a GBC game
-- Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST
+- Text with zero frame delay can be toggled from the extra menu under "INST.
+TXT"
+  - The regular text speed selecttion will be ignored while ON
+  - Turning this OFF will default the text speed to FAST
 - Softlock Warp
   - Instantly teleport back to your mom's house if you get stuck or are unable to move after updating to a new patch
   - Sets money to at least 1000 if you have less than that